World Bank ups emerging Europe loans to offset crisis

-LONDON The World Bank said on Wednesday it would make $27 billion (17 billion pound) available in funding over the next two years to eastern European and central Asian countries that are being hard hit by the crisis in the euro zone, a $7 billion boost from 2011 levels.
+LONDON, Jan 25 The World Bank said on Wednesday it would make $27 billion available in funding over the next two years to eastern European and central Asian countries that are being hard hit by the crisis in the euro zone, a $7 billion boost from 2011 levels.

 The bank said in a statement that the crisis in the single currency zone was impacting the region's emerging economies through trade, finance and workers' remittances, leading to slower economic growth.